vishnuabhi4/TODO-Task-JS-CRUD/README.md

 };
 ```
 `tasks.innerHTML = "";` This line clears the contents of the HTML element with the id "tasks."
 It effectively removes any previously displayed tasks.
+`data.map((x, y) => { ... });` The map method is used to iterate over the data array.
+For each task object in the array (x), it generates HTML code for that task.
+The y variable is likely the index of the task within the array.

 #### Sample map() method
 ```